Switch Girl!!: Characters

 Arata is a transfer student in Nika's class who moves into her apartment building, and, like Nika, he has an "on" and "off" mode.
 His "on" mode has him wear glasses and appear inconspicuously, while his "off" mode reveals he is handsome and attractive.
 Arata's "on" mode is to avoid attracting unwanted attention.

 Media

 Manga

-Switch Girl!! is written and illustrated by Natsumi Aida.
-It was serialized in the monthly shōjo manga magazine Margaret from 19 August 2006 to 4 January 2014.
-The chapters were later released in 25 bound volumes by Shueisha under the Margaret Comics imprint.

 A vomic (voice comic) adaptation of the first chapter was released in 2009.